adequatej/open-source-tools/docs/tools/categories/browser/tor-browser.md

 - **Cost**: Fully Free

 ## Maintenance and Support
 - **Maintenance Status**: Frequent updates ~ every month there is an update.
 Status page that shows the current status of various sites of the TorProject, includes an incident history.
 Around $7 million in disclosed funding.
 Around 28.5% of the revenue was derived from individual donors, reflecting a growing base of grassroots support.
-Sponsorships:
-Open Technology Fund
-Sida (Swedish International Development Cooperation Agency) Craig Newmark Philanthropies
-Ford Foundation
-Fastly (provides in-kind support for hosting Tor update
+Sponsorships: Open Technology Fund, Sida (Swedish International Development Cooperation Agency), Craig Newmark Philanthropies, Ford Foundation, Fastly (provides in-kind support for hosting Tor update
 - **Community Support**: ✅
 - **Maintenance and Sustainability Rating**: ⭐⭐⭐⭐⭐ (5.00)